History of American comics: Overview

 The history of American comics started in 1842 with the U.S. publication of Rodolphe Töpffer's work The Adventures of Mr. Obadiah Oldbuck, but the medium was initially developed through comic strips in daily newspapers.
 The seminal years of comic strips established its canonical features (e.g., speech balloons) and initial genres (family strips, adventure tales).
 Comic-strip characters became national celebrities, and were subject to cross-media adaptation, while newspapers competed for the most popular artists.

-The true comic book, published independently of a newspaper, appeared in 1934.
+The first American-style true comic book, published independently of a newspaper (Famous Funnies: A Carnival of Comics), appeared in 1933.
 Although the first comic books were themselves newspaper-strip reprints, comics soon featured original material, and the first appearance of Superman in 1938 launched the Golden Age of Comic Books.
 During World War II, superheroes and talking animals were the most popular genres, but new genres were also developed (i.e., western, romance, and science fiction) and increased readership.
 Comic book sales began to decline in the early 1950s, and comics were socially condemned for their alleged harmful effects on children; to protect the reputation of comic books, the Comics Code Authority (CCA) was formed, but this eliminated the publication of crime and horror genres.

 The Silver Age of Comic Books began in 1956 with a resurgence of interest in superheroes.
 Non-superhero sales declined and many publishers closed.
-Marvel Comics introduced new and popular superheroes and thereby became the leading comics publisher in the Bronze Age of Comic Books (from 1970 to 1985).
+Publishers introduced new and popular superheroes and thereby became the leading comics publisher in the Bronze Age of Comic Books (from 1970 to 1985).
 Unlike the Golden and Silver ages, the start of the Bronze Age is not marked by a single event.
 Although the Bronze Age was dominated by the superhero genres, underground comics appeared for the first time, which addressed new aesthetic themes and followed a new distribution model.

 Following the Bronze Age, the Modern Age initially seemed to be a new golden age.
 Writers and artists redefined classic characters and launched new series that brought readership to levels not seen in decades, and landmark publications such as Maus redefined the medium's potential.
 The industry, however, soon experienced a series of financial shocks and crises that threatened its viability, and from which it took years to recover.